Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work: Summary & Key Insights

 Who Should Read Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work?

-This book is perfect for anyone interested in leadership and looking to gain actionable insights in a short read.
+This book is perfect for anyone interested in general and looking to gain actionable insights in a short read.
 Whether you're a student, professional, or lifelong learner, the key ideas from Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work by Ruchika Tulshyan will help you think differently.

-- ✓Readers who enjoy leadership and want practical takeaways
+- ✓Readers who enjoy general and want practical takeaways

 - ✓Professionals looking to apply new ideas to their work and life